courselabs/kubernetes/labs/ingress/README.md

 ./scripts/add-to-hosts.sh whoami.local 127.0.0.1
 ```

-> Browse to whoami.local:8000 / whoami.local:30000 and you'll see the site.
+> Browse to http://whoami.local:8000 or http://whoami.local:30000 and you'll see the site.
 There are multiple replicas - refresh to see load-balancing between them

 ## Use ingress with response caching